Television in the Philippines: Shift to digital (2007–present)

+On November 3, 2006, the National Telecommunications Commission (NTC) circulated a document titled "Explanatory memorandum and draft memorandum circular for digital terrestrial television (DTT) broadcast service".

+In 2007, ABS-CBN Corporation applied for a license from the commission to operate a DTT service.
+In August of that same year, the media company began to use the ABS-CBN Corporation name to reflect its diversification with ABS-CBN Broadcasting Corporation is still used on some uses as such both names are now alternatively used since then.

 In 2008, Sky Cable became the first cable network to adopt digital television, and Cignal, the country's first digital direct-broadcast satellite television service, made its debut in February 2009.

 In 2009, ABS-CBN started to test digital transmission using the European DVB-T standard.
 On July 11, 2009, ABS-CBN launched Balls HD in Sky Cable, the first-ever high-definition television channel in the country.
 On the same day, Balls also showed the live broadcast of the first-ever locally produced coverage of an event in high definition.

-In 2010, Government-controlled television stations in Manila started to test digital transmission using the Brazilian ISDB-Tb standard.
-In June 2010, NTC announced that the country would formally adopt the ISDB-Tb standard for digital terrestrial television.
-In 2011, ABS-CBN started to test ISDB-Tb transmission and released a trial version of its set-top boxes manufactured by American communications equipment supplier Atlanta DTH, Inc. GMA Network, TV5, and other commercial television networks also started their test during this time.
+In June 2010, the NTC announced that the country would formally adopt the ISDB-Tb standard for digital terrestrial television and thus government-controlled television stations in Manila started to test digital transmission using the Brazilian ISDB-Tb standard.
+In 2011, ABS-CBN started to test ISDB-Tb transmission and released a trial version of its set-top boxes manufactured by American communications equipment supplier Atlanta DTH, Inc. GMA Network, TV5, and other commercial television networks also started their tests during this time.
 However, GMA Network opposed the decision made by NTC and asked NTC to reconsider the European DVB-T for its superior quality.

+The country formally adopted Japan’s ISDB-T standard as the official digital terrestrial television system for the Philippines., owing to its supposed better reliability and emergency broadcast feature (specifically "the ability to turn on television sets to broadcast a warning even if the television set is turned off") even during and as illustrated in calamities such as the Fukushima incident in Japan.

 On February 11, 2015, ABS-CBN Corporation formally launched its ABS-CBN TV Plus service to the public during a ceremony in Quezon City.
 On October 3, 2015, ABS-CBN became the first national Philippine television network to broadcast in high definition on cable.

 On May 25, 2018, Solar Entertainment Corporation released a DTV product called Easy TV (Philippines).
-Originally a mobile TV dongle service, it later distributed digital set-top boxes, as well as freemium digital TV channels until its discontinuation on September 30, 2019.
+Originally a mobile TV dongle service, it later distributed digital set-top boxes, as well as freemium digital TV channels, until its discontinuation on September 30, 2019.